 The USGS estimates that several million earthquakes occur in the world each year, but many go undetected because they occur in remote areas or have very small magnitudes.
 The USGS now locates about 50 earthquakes each day; 20,000 a year.

 The USGS is working to improve its earthquake monitoring and reporting capabilities through the Advanced National Seismic System (ANSS).
 In the past three years the USGS has installed approximately 300 new earthquake monitoring instruments in the San Francisco, Seattle, Salt Lake City, Anchorage, Reno, Las Vegas, and Memphis areas.
 Full implementation of ANSS will result in 6000 new instruments on the ground and in structures in at-risk urban areas, as well as a backbone of modern seismic instruments for the entire Nation.
 Once in place, the ANSS will provide emergency response personnel with real-time (within 5-10 minutes of an event) information on the intensity and distribution of ground shaking that can be used to guide emergency response efforts.
 Similarly, information on building "shaking" will equip engineers with the data they need to improve building designs in the future.

 USGS External Earthquake Research Support

 In addition to activities performed by USGS staff, expertise in earthquake studies that exist outside the federal government is applied through a substantial program of grants, cooperative agreements and/or contracts with universities, state, regional and local government agencies, and private industry.
-The USGS invites research proposals to develop information, knowledge and methods that will assist in achieving the goals of the National Earthquake Hazards Reduction Program (NEHRP).
+The USGS invites research proposals to develop information, knowledge and methods that will assist in achieving the goals of the Earthquake Hazards Program.